 Libby is an experienced social worker who worked in disability and community care before joining BASP in 2014.

 Libby is mainly involved with housing and volunteers.

 The Brigidine Asylum Seekers Project (BASP) is a Melbourne-based initiative of the Brigidine Sisters which aims to:

-• Provide hospitality and practical support for asylum seekers;
+- Provide hospitality and practical support for people seeking asylum;

-• Promote advocacy for the rights of asylum seekers;
+- Promote advocacy for the rights of people seeking asylum;